Program Status: Open

 Borrowers are required to repay all or a portion of the payment subsidy received over the life of the loan when the title to the property transfers or the borrower is no longer living in the dwelling.

 Applicants must meet income eligibility for a direct loan.
-Please contact your local RD office to ask for additional details about eligibility requirements, or select their state from the dropdown menu above.
+Please select your state from the dropdown menu above.

 What is an eligible area?